astropy/astropy/docs/coordinates/frames.rst

 ========================

-A frame may not be too useful without a way to transform coordinates defined in it to or from other frames.
+A frame may not be too useful without a way to transform coordinates defined within it to or from other frames.
 Fortunately, `astropy.coordinates` provides a framework to do just that.
 The key concept for these transformations is the frame transform graph, available as ``astropy.coordinates.frame_transform_graph``, an instance of the `~astropy.coordinates.TransformGraph` class.
-This graph (in the "graph theory" sense, not "plot"), stores all the transformations between all of the builtin frames, as well as tools for finding shortest paths through this graph to transform from any frame to any other.
+This graph (in the "graph theory" sense, not "plot"), stores all the transformations between all of the built-in frames, as well as tools for finding shortest paths through this graph to transform from any frame to any other.
 All of the power of this graph is available to user-created frames as well, meaning that once you define even one transform from your frame to some frame in the graph, coordinates defined in your frame can be transformed to *any* other frame in the graph.

 The transforms themselves are represented as `~astropy.coordinates.CoordinateTransform` objects or their subclasses.
 The useful subclasses/types of transformations are:

 * `~astropy.coordinates.FunctionTransform`